Department of Religious Studies

 Apply

-Brown University admits students without regard to national or ethnic origin, race, color, sex, sexual orientation, and creed of handicap.
+The Department of Religious Studies evaluates prospective students on the basis of their preparation and our ability to support their particular interests and ambitions.
+We admit students without regard to national or ethnic origin, race, color, sex, sexual orientation, and creed or handicap.

 Contact Faculty